0xB10C/b10g/_posts/2019-07-29-A-list-of-public-feerate-estimator-APIs.md

 hidden: false
 ---

-A search for a list of public feerate estimator APIs ended without any real results.
+Me searching for a list of public feerate estimator APIs ended without any real results.
-[Jameson Lopp](https://twitter.com/lopp) has a section on feerate estimators on his [bitcoin.page](https://www.lopp.net/bitcoin-information/fee-estimates.html) and [Antoine Le Calvez's](https://twitter.com/khannib) [p2sh.info](https://p2sh.info/dashboard/db/fee-estimation) dashboard provides a visualisation of different feerate APIs.
+[Jameson Lopp](https://twitter.com/lopp) has a section on feerate estimators on his [bitcoin.page](https://www.lopp.net/bitcoin-information/fee-estimates.html) and [Antoine Le Calvez's](https://twitter.com/khannib) dashboard [p2sh.info](https://p2sh.info/dashboard/db/fee-estimation) provides a visualisation of different estimation APIs.
-But that isn't what I was looking for.
+But that is not what I was looking for.
-Thus I compiled this list and decided to share it.
+That's why I compiled this list.
 {: .text-justify}

 I opted to only include publicly advertised feerate estimation APIs by e.g. payment processors and block explorers.